tingshuonitiao/AndroidArchitectureStudy/README.md

 # AndroidArchitectureStudy

-Learn module and air.
+Learn module and aar.

-You can read the following article [Android Studio 打包及引用 aar](http://www.androidchina.net/2467.html).
+For better understanding, you can read the following article [Android Studio 打包及引用 aar](http://www.androidchina.net/2467.html).